Would you like to know how many people have visited this page? Or how reputable the author is? Simply

-Mark Weisbrot is co-Director of the Center for Economic and Policy Research in Washington, D.C., and the President of Just Foreign Policy.
+Mark Weisbrot is co-Director of the Center for Economic and Policy Research in Washington, D.C.
 He is also the author of "Failed: What the 'Experts' Got Wrong About the Global Economy (Oxford University Press, 2015)."

 He writes a weekly column for The Guardian Unlimited (U.K.), and a regular column on economic and policy issues that is distributed to over 550 newspapers by McClatchy-Tribune Information Services.
 He also writes a bi-weekly column for Brazil's largest newspaper, Folha de Sao Paulo.
 His opinion pieces have appeared in the New York Times, Washington Post, the Los Angeles Times, and almost every major U.S. newspaper.
 He appears regularly on national and local television and radio programs.
 He is also president of Just Foreign Policy.